contributte/gopay-inline/README.md

 ### Verify payment (check state)

-All what you need is `$paymentId`.
+All you need is `$paymentId`.
 Response is always the same.

 ```php
 // Verify payment